-10. Legal Implications
+8. Legal Implications

-10.1 The IRP is a requirement of the Intervention Directions issued to the Council under Section 15(5) and (6) of the Local Government Act 1999.
+8.1 The development of the IRP is required to comply with the Intervention Directions issued to the Council under Section 15(5) and (6) of the Local Government Act 1999.
+The IRP is a requirement of the Intervention Directions issued to the Council under Section 15(5) and (6) of the Local Government Act 1999.

-11. Financial Implications
+9. Financial Implications

-11.1 Delivering financial stability is one of the IRP's three overarching aims.
-The delivery of budget savings and balancing the budget is a priority within the IRP.
+- 9.1 Delivering financial stability is one of the IRP's three overarching aims.
+The delivery of budget savings and balancing the budget is a key priority within the IRP.
 Achieving a balanced budget over the next two years will require savings in the region of £300m.
-This can only be achieved through significant change that improves the way we operate and how we deliver services.

-- 11.2 Significant and sustained investment is required to deliver the IRP and the scale and pace of change that it requires across the organisation.
+This can only be achieved through significant change that improves the way we operate and how we deliver services. - 9.2 Significant and sustained investment is required to deliver the IRP and the scale and pace of change that it requires across the organisation.
 Without directing the right resources to deliver those programs, the Council will not be able to achieve the necessary changes or deliver the required budget savings.
-While most improvement activities will be funded from within established Directorate/Service budgets, the delivery of the IRP, including some of the 2024/25 and 2025/26 budget saving proposals, will require capacity and expertise over and above business-as-usual resources. - 11.3 A budget provision of £20m has been included in the 2024/25 budget that has been approved at Full Council on 5th March to fund the additional capacity and resources required to support the improvement and change detailed in the IRP.
+While most improvement activities will be funded from within established Directorate/Service budgets, the delivery of the IRP and in particular the 2024/25 and 2025/26 budget saving proposals, will require capacity and expertise over and above business-as-usual resources. - 9.3 A budget provision of £20m has been included in the 2024/25 budget, approved at Full Council on 5th March, to fund the additional capacity and resources required to support the delivery of the savings programme and the improvement and change detailed in the IRP.